scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 12 builds two parallel comparison lists with a clean, sequential flow that emphasizes structure before revealing content.

-1.  **Header Reveal (0.0s - 0.5s):** The animation begins with the simultaneous entrance of the header elements for both the left ("Pros") and right ("Cons") columns.
-    *   **Icons:** The square icon containers in both headers pop into view, scaling up quickly from the center with a crisp ease-out motion.
-    *   **Divider Lines & Text:** Immediately following the icon pop, a horizontal divider line under each icon animates, drawing itself from left to right with a smooth, linear wipe.
-As the line completes its animation, the header text fades in gently above it.

-2.  **Sequential Container Draw (0.5s - 2.0s):** Once the headers are established, the rounded rectangular list item containers are drawn into view.
-    *   **Staggered Sequence:** The containers appear sequentially from top to bottom in both columns simultaneously.
-There is a noticeable, short delay between the appearance of each container, creating a rhythmic, cascading effect down the lists.
-    *   **Motion:** Each container outline is animated using a "trim paths" or "line draw" effect.
-The line starts drawing from the top-left corner and proceeds clockwise around the shape's perimeter at a steady, fluid pace.

-3.  **Content Population (2.0s onwards):** After all containers are fully drawn and in their final positions, their internal content animates in.
-The animation follows a clear hierarchy.
-    *   **Column by Column Flow:** The content for the left column populates first, from top to bottom.
-Once the left column is complete, the animation proceeds to the right column, again populating from top to bottom.
-    *   **Text Animation:** The text within each list item uses a "typewriter" effect, appearing character-by-character from left to right.
-This creates a sense of dynamism and active information entry.
-    *   **Icon Animation:** Just before the text begins typing in each container, its corresponding small icon on the left (plus or minus sign) quickly scales up into view, providing a subtle visual cue.
+The animation for Template 12 is executed in a clear, multi-stage sequence that guides the viewer's attention methodically across the layout.
+The motion is organized, quick, and professional.

+1.  **Split-Screen Panel Reveal:** The animation begins with a swift split-screen effect.
+The left-side light container and its title slide in from the left edge, while the right-side dark container and its title slide in simultaneously from the right edge.
+Both panels move with a smooth ease-out curve, quickly establishing the two main columns of the template.

+2.  **List Item Container Build-Up:** Immediately after the main panels settle, the list item containers animate in.
+This happens almost simultaneously on both sides but with mirrored directions:
+    *   **Left Side:** The four rounded rectangular containers animate in sequentially from top to bottom.
+Each container performs a rapid horizontal "wipe" or "growth" motion from right to left, originating from the icon's position.
+    *   **Right Side:** In parallel, the four containers on the right also animate in sequentially from top to bottom.
+Their motion is a mirror image, wiping or growing horizontally from left to right.
+    *   **Icons:** The circular icon placeholders for each list item appear to fade and scale into view concurrently with their respective container's animation.
+The overall effect is a very fast, cascading build of the structural list elements.

+3.  **Left Column Text Population:** Once all list containers are in place, the animation focuses on populating the left column.
+The text placeholders fade in sequentially from top to bottom with a short, consistent delay between each item.
+This draws the eye down the list on the left side.

+4.  **Right Column Text Population:** After the text on the left has fully appeared, the sequence repeats for the right column.
+The text placeholders on the right side fade in sequentially from top to bottom, completing the template's content reveal.
+This distinct two-phase text animation creates a clear reading order: all of column one, then all of column two.

 ---